You are here

 Comment

-As to “investment contract,” whether the specific instrument qualifies as a security can be a threshold issue.
+Whether a specific financial instrument qualifies as a security can be a threshold issue.
 SEC v.
 Hui Feng, 935 F.3d 721, 728-729 (9th Cir.
 2019).
-The Supreme Court’s decision in Howey and later case law holds an “investment contract” exists when there is the investment of money in a common enterprise with a reasonable expectation of profits to be derived from the efforts of others.
+This includes “investment contracts.”
+The Supreme Court’s decision in Howey and later case law hold that an “investment contract” exists when there is the investment of money in a common enterprise with a reasonable expectation of profits to be derived from the efforts of others.
 See SEC v.
 W.J.
 Howey Co., 328 U.S. 298-99 (1946); United Housing Fund., Inc. v.
 Forman, 421 U.S. 837, 851-852 (1975).
 Courts applying Howey “conduct an objective inquiry into the character of the instrument or transaction offered based on what the purchasers were ‘led to expect,’” including an analysis of the promotional materials associated with the transaction.
 Hui Feng, 935 F.3d at 729.

-As to “broker,” courts in the Ninth Circuit have used the totality-of-the-circumstances approach.
+Regarding “brokers,” the Ninth Circuit has used the totality-of-the-circumstances approach.
 See Hui Feng, 935 F.3d at 731-31.
 In determining if an individual acted as a broker, courts may consider whether that individual:

 (1) is an employee of the issuer of the security;